universal-ctags/ctags/docs/man/ctags.1.rst

 ``CTAGS``
-	If this environment variable exists, it will be expected to contain a set of default options which are read when ctags starts, after the configuration files listed in FILES, below, are read, but before any command line options are read.
+	If this environment variable exists, it will be expected to contain a set of default options which are read when ctags starts, after the configuration files listed in "`FILES`_", below, are read, but before any command line options are read.
 Options appearing on the command line will override options specified in this variable.